Any new mom looking for the best new baby books don’t need to look any further.

 Good night, Vincent!
 Whether delighting in bedtime or are afraid of the dark, every child will enjoy this playful and reassuring picture book that entices even the most rambunctious little dreamers to sleep.

+Like these new baby books?
 Don’t miss out on other Best New Children’s Books for Kids, all broken down by age group through high school!